-From the past couple of months, Windows 10 users are facing login screen loop issue.
-Where in, the login screen pops-up, ask the user to key-in login information, and after hitting enter it goes back to the same login screen again.
+Windows 10 users have been facing login screen loop issues for the past couple of months.
+When the login screen pops up, ask the user to key-in login information, and after hitting enter, it goes back to the same login screen again.
 In this post, we will talk more about Windows 10 login screen loop issue, why it happens, and how to fix this problem.

-- Second reason would-be third-party application recently installed/updated device drivers
+- Second reason would-be third-party applications recently installed/updated device drivers

-- Third would be connected peripheral devices which don’t fit properly with the newer version of Windows 10 after the Windows update, and that mixes up with already running OS and causes such issue.
+- Third would be connected peripheral devices that don’t fit properly with the newer version of Windows 10 after the Windows update, which mixes up with already running OS and causes such issues.

-As we now understood all scenarios in which Windows 10 login screen loop occurs, let’s work together to troubleshoot this issue.
+As we now understand all Windows 10 login screen loop scenarios, let’s work together to troubleshoot this issue.

 Here are a few ways via which we can resolve this problem.